chanlan1105/money-moves/README.md

 ## Usage

-1. Upload you bank account or credit card statements in .cvs format in the Upload tab.
+1. Upload you bank account or credit card statements in `.csv` format in the Upload tab.
 2. Define monthly budget limits on a per-category basis for the month or the year in the Budget tab.
 3. Visualize your expenditures in the Expenses tab.